Guidelines for Library Use

 - Behaving in any other manner prohibited by federal, state, or local law

 Library staff will attempt to educate or warn individuals about these Guidelines before taking further action.
-If an individual violates these policies, staff may order him/her to leave for the day.
+If an individual violates these policies, staff may order them to leave for the day.
 However, any conduct that threatens the life or safety of any person or that is damaging to Library property, equipment or facilities may result in immediate expulsion from the Library premises.
-Library staff is authorized to contact the San Anselmo Police Department to respond to such situations.
+Library staff are authorized to contact Central Marin Police to respond to such situations.
 Repeat misconduct or severe offenses (even if a single isolated event) may result in individuals being banned from the Library for extended periods of time.

-Library users who wish to request a reasonable accommodation of these guidelines because of a disability or health problem may contact Library staff at (415) 258-4656.
+Library users who wish to request a reasonable accommodation of these guidelines because of a disability or health problem may contact Library staff at (415) 258-4656 or firstname.lastname@example.org.